Rafael-Euzebio/study-notes/CS50x/Problem Sets/Speller.md

 ## TODO
 - [ ] Implement `load`
+    - [ ] Open dictionary file
+    - [ ] Read strings from file one at a time
+    - [ ] Create a new node for each word
+    - [ ] Hash word to obtain a hash value
+    - [ ] Insert node into hash table at that location
 - [ ] Implement `hash`
 - [ ] Implement `size`
 - [ ] Implement `check`